Exploring the anisotropic gravitational wave background from all-sky mock gravitational wave event catalogues: Acknowledgments

 \section{Acknowledgments}

-This work has been supported by the National Natural Science Foundation of China (Nos.11988101, 11922303, 12033008 and 11673031) , the K. C. Wong Education Foundation, the National Key Research and Development Program of China (Grant No.2020YFC2201400, SQ2021YFC220045-03).
+We acknowledge valuable input from our anonymous referee.
+This work has been supported by the National Natural Science Foundation of China (Nos.
+11988101, 11922303, 12033008 and 11673031), the K. C. Wong Education Foundation, and the National Key Research and Development Program of China (Grant Nos.
+2020YFC2201400, SQ2021YFC220045-03).
+We acknowledge the use of the healpy and HEALPix packages in deriving the results presented in this paper.